Before the pandemic, Miranda Doyle, 34, worked as a project manager at a Pennsylvania- based interior design company.

 As of March, self-employment was 618,000 above the average for 2019.
 “The fact that self-employment remains high, even as the labor market has tightened enormously, indicates that self-employment is a choice rather than an act of desperation,” wrote Dean Baker, an economist, in an April report for the Center for Economic and Policy Research, a progressive economic policy think tank.

 At the start of the pandemic, self-employment rose for both women and men, who have a higher overall self-employment rate, according to an analysis of government data by Jessica Milli, an economist in Washington.
 But for men, self-employment has since returned to pre-pandemic levels, Milli found.
-Among women, it remained nine percent higher in February 2022 than two years prior.

 “The sustained increase in self-employment rates among women might have been driven by the need for women to have greater flexibility in their hours or desire for more work-family balance,” said Milli, the founder of Research 2 Impact, a research consulting practice specializing in economic and social policy issues impacting women and people of color.